How to Use a Theory to Frame Your Research Study

 If your research question was triggered by a theoretical framework, then you want to make sure you used the framework’s terminology to frame your research question.
 So the variables in your research question would be translated to align with the concepts or terms in the theory.
 Then you will use the framework to make decisions about your research methodology.

-If your research question was triggered by another focus, then you need to find a framework that resonates with your identified variables – and then make sure your chosen framework guides your study.
-You are looking for a framework that could define your phenomenon, or explain or predict the relationship between your key variables.
+If your research question was triggered by another focus, then you need to find a framework that fits with your identified variables – and then make sure your chosen framework guides your study.
+You are looking for a framework that could define your phenomenon or explain or predict the relationship between your key variables.
 Where do you find theoretical and conceptual frameworks?

 - Look in your theory and research textbooks!
 Your required texts usually discuss a sample of different frameworks and models throughout the chapters.

 - In the literature (research studies, theoretical papers, etc.) you read about your topic, which theoretical frameworks used by those authors?
 Did any of the frameworks sound like they could work for you?
 Most likely you will find a framework that will work for your research.

 - Search the Internet for more information on using theory to frame research.

 Your choice of framework should depend on how well it fits with your research question and scope of inquiry and how well it can help to explain your results within a broader perspective.
 Keep in mind that you will have to justify your use of any particular framework, so you want one that fits well with your research purpose and question.